 If you are ill or someone you love is, meditate on the turtle’s longevity, endurance, and power to heal.
 And, it goes without saying, always seek out help from your Higher Power and your Angels.

-If you have ever seen turtles basking on a log in a lake, absorbing the sunshine, you know they are peaceful beings.
-While they can be territorial, you don’t see turtles battling like wolves over a piece of meat, or crows driving an interloping owl away from their territory.
+If you have ever seen turtles basking on a log in a lake and absorbing the sunshine, you know they are peaceful beings.
+While they can be territorial, you don’t see turtles battling like wolves over a piece of meat, or like crows driving an interloping owl away from their territory.
 Turtles don’t have time for such shenanigans.
 They would rather be peacefully coasting under water or soaking up the sunshine on shore.

 If you’ve ever had the privilege to snorkel or scuba dive and watch sea turtles in the ocean, you have a first-hand account of just how gentle and tranquil these special beings are.

 Summon the turtle spirit animal when you need tranquility.
 Even looking at turtle images and videos can have a calming effect.
-After all, turtles are Zen.

 As semi-aquatic animals, turtles are symbols of transformation.
 All of life originated in the sea, and eventually, some creatures made their way to land, including the turtle.